-Figure 4 shows the numbers of California freshman admits has increased substantially since 2015 while enrollment during the same time has fluctuated before a steady increase for each year between 2019 and 2022.
-Recently, enrollment growth allowed more admission offers to be made in general.
+Figure 4 shows that the numbers of California freshman admits and enrollments has increased each year since 2019.
+Recent state support for enrollment growth allowed more admission offers to be made in general.

 California residents continue to represent a significantly large proportion of applicants, admits, and enrollees compared to nonresidents and international students as shown in Figure 5.
 The yield on domestic nonresidents and international applicants is much lower than that of resident students.